cloudfoundry/cf-mysql-release/docs/haproxy.md

 ## Connection handling during State Snapshot Transfer (SST)

 When a new node is added to the cluster it gets its state from an existing node via a process called SST.
-During this process, the donor node suspends writes but allows reads.
-MariaDB holds open existing connections and also allows new connections.
-It doesn't return an error on write; instead writes hang until the SST is completed.

-### Untested ###

-As writes to DONOR node are suspended during SST, it is conceivable that the connection may time out if the SST takes a long time.
-We have not managed to reproduce this, but it might be possible to observe this behavior if the cluster is running for a long time before adding a new node.
-This will not be an issue when we implement a proxy on the node, as this will sever the connection as soon as MariaDB enters DONOR mode.
+Because SST is performed by xtrabackup, the donor node continues to allow both reads and writes during this process.

 ## Connection handling for non-primary components ##